2008 Chinese milk scandal: Chicken and eggs

 Japanese and South Korean authorities' tests on imported powdered eggs from China found melamine contamination.
 Japan found melamine in frozen fried chicken imported from China.
 The South Korean supplies were traced to two companies in Dalian.
 On 26 October, Hong Kong authorities discovered 4.7ppm melamine in eggs from Dalian.
 Hong Kong Secretary for Food and Health, York Chow, suspected the melamine came from feed given to the chickens that laid the eggs.
 On 29 October, Hong Kong authorities discovered a third batch of eggs containing excessive melamine.
 The Taiwanese Department of Health said that six batches of protein powder from Jilin and Dalian were found to contain 1.90 to 5.03ppm of melamine.

 Agriculture officials speculated that adulterated feed given to hens could explain melamine in eggs.
 The Web sites of Xinhua and People's Daily both carried a story from the Nanfang Daily that mixing melamine into animal feed was an "open secret" in the industry: melamine scrap was mixed into an inexpensive "protein powder" resold to feed suppliers.
 People in the trade interviewed by BusinessWeek also confirmed it was common practice, and had been going on for "years", with most believing it to be non-toxic to animals.
 Melamine dealers said after Sanlu, the government started clamping down on melamine sales to food processing companies or to manufacturers of animal feed.

 Baking powder

-Malaysian authorities determined that ammonium bicarbonate, not milk, imported from China was the source of contamination at Khong Guan and Khian Guan biscuit factory.
+Malaysian authorities determined that ammonium bicarbonate, not milk, imported from China was the source of contamination at the Khong Guan and Khian Guan biscuit factory.

 Malaysian authorities said it was probable cross contamination of batches from Chinese companies Broadtech Chemical Int.
 Co Ltd, Dalian Chemical Industries and Tianjin Red Triangle International Trading Co, and did not suspect adulteration.
-On 19 October, Taiwanese authorities detected melamine in 469 tons of baking ammonia imported from China.
+On 19 October, Taiwanese authorities detected melamine in 469 tons of ammonium bicarbonate imported from China.
 Samples tested showed up to 2,470ppm of melamine.